A Conversation with Elaine Lewis

 Alan: What does Hahnemann say about treating multiple diseases in the same patient?

-Elaine: In Aphorism 40 of The Organon, Hahnemann talks about “Complex Disease”.
-He says it is possible for two or more dissimilar diseases to co-exist in the same body and that one remedy won’t cure all of them; remedies for each disease have to be alternated, which is pretty much what I’ve been talking about here.
+Elaine: I’m so glad you asked!
+In Aphorism 40 of The Organon, Hahnemann talks about “Complex Disease”.
+He says it is possible for two or more dissimilar diseases to co-exist in the same body and that one remedy won’t cure all of them; remedies for each disease have to be alternated, which is pretty much what I’ve been alluding to here.

 There is debate over the use of two remedies in the same patient.
 Some people say that Hahnemann would never do this.
 Well, he did!
 But please don’t confuse “Complex Disease” with your average acute case with many symptoms!
 A flu which has nausea, vomiting, sore throat, prostration, headache, muscle aches, runny nose with anxiety, restlessness and fear of death isn’t a “Complex Disease”!
 You don’t give a remedy for the diarrhea, another remedy for the vomiting, another one for the sore throat…. no!
 This is an Arsenicum flu!
 One remedy will clear this whole case.
 There is one diagnosis: flu.
 One thing.
 Most patients have many things, many diseases at once.

 If a patient comes to you with kidney failure, rheumatoid arthritis, side effects of pain killers among other things–your average case in the USA, basically–then you would most likely have to alternate a kidney failure remedy with an arthritis pain remedy and something to deal with the side effects of Prednisone, etc. and then there’s their diet, which is probably the chief cause of everything that’s wrong with them…..

 And the question then is, what do we do, take a constitutional case?
-I think that that’s what most people think is proper because of this “belief” that Hahnemann is known to have proclaimed that you have to give a single remedy!
-But we can see in The Organon that this is not ALL that Hahnemann said, and that is my only point, to make people aware of that.
+I think that that’s what most people think is proper because of this “belief” that Hahnemann is known to have proclaimed that you have to give the single remedy!
+But we can see in The Organon that this is not ALL that Hahnemann said.
+Read Aphorism 40.